ComicShrimp/IaC/README.md

 3. The Vangrant file specify a network
    The network specified on vagrant file might not exists, so, depending on your system, you may have to create, remove or edit the network

+4. All files from the root directory of this project are synced with the folder `/vagrant` in the hosts
 ### References

 - https://www.youtube.com/watch?v=PX6OmeIbjC4